Northlands (organization): History

-In 1994, caving to demands by Oilers owner Peter Pocklington—who had threatened to re-locate the team if he were not given the revenue from all events held at the venue, Northlands rented the Coliseum to Pocklington for $2.8 million per-year, under the condition that the Oilers remain in Edmonton through at least 2004.
-However, the agreement also included a right of first offer clause, requiring that the team be offered to local investors for a fixed price of US$70 million if a current or future owner announces their intent to re-locate it outside of Edmonton.
+In 1994, caving to demands by Oilers owner Peter Pocklington (who had threatened to re-locate the team if he were not given the revenue from all events held at the venue), Northlands rented the Coliseum to him for $2.8 million per-year, under the condition that the Oilers remain in Edmonton through at least 2004.
+The rent agreement included a right of first offer clause, requiring that the Oilers be offered to local investors for a fixed price of US$70 million if a current or future owner announces their intent to re-locate it outside of Edmonton.
 In 1998, Leslie Alexander made an offer to acquire the Oilers, with an intent to re-locate the team to Houston as a companion to his NBA franchise, the Houston Rockets.
 This triggered the sale clause, and resulted in a consortium known as the Edmonton Investors Group (EIG) reaching an agreement to acquire the Oilers and keep them in Edmonton.

 EIG reached an agreement to pay the Coliseum's operating costs and $1 in rent per-year, in exchange for the ability to retain revenue (such as ticket surcharges) from hockey events and the sale of naming rights.
 Northlands would continue to receive the revenue from all other events held at the Coliseum—which included the increasing number of concerts hosted by the arena.
 The city contributed $2.5 million per-year in grant money to compensate for the former rent agreement with Pocklington.